Myoclonic seizure first aid

 • There’s nothing you can do to help during a myoclonic seizure because they happen so quickly

-• Myoclonic seizures are very short and people recover immediately
+• Myoclonic seizures are very short and people recover straight away

-• You can help by offering assistance if anything needs clearing up after the seizure
+• You can offer to help if anything needs clearing up after the seizure

 Medical help